Kitten Natividad: Personal life

+Although Natividad and Meyer never married, but they lived together for some 15 years.

 In October 1999, Natividad underwent double-mastectomy surgery for treatment of breast cancer.
 After her breasts were removed, it was discovered that the silicone used in the implants during her 1969 breast enlargement surgery was of industrial grade rather than surgical grade.
 She subsequently underwent reconstructive surgery, bringing her breasts close to the size they were prior to the mastectomy.

 As of early August 2016, she was living alone with a pit bull and three cats, all of which were featured in the 2005 documentary movie Pornstar Pets, and she continued to support herself with sales of her porn videos and phone sex.
 She appeared in the Adam Rifkin independent feature A Night at the Golden Eagle; according to her, Rifkin remembered recognizing her when their cars were both stopped at the same stoplight 25 years earlier.

 Death

 Natividad died from kidney failure at Cedars Sinai Hospital in Los Angeles on September 24, 2022, aged 74.
 She was survived by her sister Eva, her mother, four nephews and a niece.